Environment | In harmony with nature

 Symptoms of white root disease

 Para rubber trees are a major source of natural rubber, a critically important raw material for ensuring a sustainable supply chain for manufacturing tires.
-However, it is vulnerable to disease such as white root disease (WRD), which is on the rise and is difficult to diagnose because it affects the roots of the plant.
+However, these trees are vulnerable to disease, including white root disease (WRD), which is on the rise and is difficult to diagnose because it affects the roots of the plant.

 For more details, see news release.